singularian/mdencode/README.md

 This is the mdencode usage.
 mdencode has three main golang programs.

-- md or mdencode - generates file signatures
+- md or mdencode - generates file signatures with optional modular floors
 - mddbreport     - generates formatted signatures dumps of file signatures stored in a mdencode sqlite3 db
 - mdnewdb        - creates new sqlite3 mdencode signatures
 - mdbinlist      - displays a binary file signature in the integer parameter format (xml or text or JSON etc).